Toshiba: 2000 to 2010

 Before World War II, Toshiba was a member of the Mitsui Group zaibatsu (family-controlled vertical monopoly).
 Today Toshiba is a member of the Mitsui keiretsu (a set of companies with interlocking business relationships and shareholdings), and still has preferential arrangements with Mitsui Bank and the other members of the keiretsu.
 Membership in a keiretsu has traditionally meant loyalty, both corporate and private, to other members of the keiretsu or allied keiretsu.
 This loyalty can extend as far as the beer the employees consume, which in Toshiba's case is Asahi.

 In July 2005, BNFL confirmed it planned to sell Westinghouse Electric Company, then estimated to be worth $1.8 billion (£1 billion).
 The bid attracted interest from several companies including Toshiba, General Electric and Mitsubishi Heavy Industries and when the Financial Times reported on 23 January 2006 that Toshiba had won the bid, it valued the company's offer at $5 billion (£2.8 billion).
 The sale of Westinghouse by the Government of the United Kingdom surprised many industry experts, who questioned the wisdom of selling one of the world's largest producers of nuclear reactors shortly before the market for nuclear power was expected to grow substantially; China, the United States and the United Kingdom were all expected to invest heavily in nuclear power.
 The acquisition of Westinghouse for $5.4 billion was completed on 17 October 2006, with Toshiba obtaining a 77 percent share, and partners The Shaw Group a 20 percent share and Ishikawajima-Harima Heavy Industries Co.
 Ltd. a 3 percent share.

+In June 2007, Toshiba announced it would shut down its large-screen, DLP, television manufacturing plant in Lebanon, Tennessee, and will terminate 200 workers at the plant.

 In late 2007, Toshiba took over from Discover Card as the sponsor of the top-most screen of One Times Square in New York City.
 It displays the iconic 60-second New Year's countdown on its screen, as well as messages, greetings, and advertisements for the company.
 The sponsor of the New Year's countdown was taken over by Capital One on 31 December 2018.
 In January 2009, Toshiba acquired the HDD business of Fujitsu.